Ever Wondered Where To Invest In Chattanooga?

 Join Matthew Whitaker and Alex Smith as they dive into where to invest in Chattanooga, the Downtown edition.

-Mathew: We are going to… We’ve already done a video on kind of the general areas that people invest in.
-Now, we want to start digging into some of the areas that we talked about that we just hit on a high level in another video.
+Mathew: We have already done a video on the general areas of Chattanooga that people invest in.
+Now, we want to start digging into those areas and talk more in depth about some things you should look out for.

-So, Alex, I mean the cool thing about downtown Chattanooga, you and I we were talking right before this is, it has a lot of diversity.
-I mean you have some really nice areas and some areas that are undergoing some gentrification.
+The cool thing about downtown is it has a lot of diversity.
+You have some nice areas and then there are always some that are undergoing gentrification.

-Alex: Yeah, sure.
-So, as you mentioned, the aquarium’s there, you have a couple of museums.
-In terms of housing, what you’re going to get here is you’re going to get pretty much 100% condos.
+Alex: So, as you mentioned, the aquarium is there, you have a couple of museums.
+In terms of housing, what you are going to get here is pretty much 100% condos.

 These will be really nice condos.
-They’ll be, you know, from low thousands to, you know, high two’s, that sort of thing.
-A lot of young professionals will call this area home.
-But yeah, that’s pretty much what you’ll get.
+Priced anywhere from the low thousands to high two thousands.
+A lot of young professionals will call this home.

 So, jumping from there over to UTC, the University of Tennessee at Chattanooga, why don’t you talk a little bit about investing around the university?

-Mathew: Yeah, so around the university in Fort Wood and Martin Luther King, you’re going to get, you know, a pretty decent combination of condos/apartment/houses.
+Alex: So around the university in Fort Wood and Martin Luther King, there is a pretty decent combination of condos/apartment/houses.

-Your tenant population here is going to be mostly students who just want like a short walk or a short drive to school.
-You’ve also got the hospital in there.
-That’s a regional hospital, so they get all kinds of people from all over coming in there.
+Your tenant population here is going to be mostly students who just want a short walk or a short drive to school.
+There is also the regional hospital, so you have all kinds of residents coming from there.

 Mathew: Very cool.
-And I can remember as a kid going to the Choo Choo.
+I can remember as a kid going to the Choo Choo.
 So this area right here is a regional draw for like weekend vacationers.
-So it’s an awesome area to invest.
-It’s undergoing a lot of revitalization.
+It’s an awesome area to invest because it is undergoing a lot of revitalization.

 All right, let’s go east and look at the zoo, Orchard Village, Orchard Knob, Highland Park area.

-You know, either the next street or a couple of streets over, you might have some houses that, you know, are looking for somebody to flip.
+Either the next street or a couple of streets over, you might have some houses that are looking for somebody to flip them.
 Your quality of properties here is going to be across the board.

-Another thing to note here is the word on the street is that the schools are not…public schools are not great in this area as a whole, this area being downtown.
-Another thing to note is that, you know, if you’re interested in getting into Section 8 housing, this is where you’ll find some good Section 8 type housing.
+Another thing to note is the word on the street is that the public schools are not great in this area.
+Another thing to note is if you are interested in getting into Section 8 housing, this is where you’ll find some good options.

-Mathew: So you’re talking super diverse.
-I mean all the way from professionals to Section 8.
+Mathew: So you’re talking super diverse, all the way from professionals to Section 8.

-Alex: Yeah, so just like it says most of the houses here are going to be huge, historic type homes built a long time ago.
+Alex: Right, so most of the houses here are going to be huge, historic type homes built a long time ago.
 Not really a ton of rental potential out here.
 I cannot think of a house that we manage in this area.
-If we do manage one it’s probably one or two.
-There’s not many.
+If we do manage any it’s probably only one or two.

-So obviously the Tennessee River running through the city is an important part of the city’s history.
+Mathew: So obviously the Tennessee River running through the city is an important part of the city’s history.
 People love to live where they can see the river.
-There’s multiple mountains around this downtown area.
+There are also multiple mountains around this downtown area.

-But we’re super excited about Chattanooga.
-I was on the phone yesterday with an investor and I was telling him that Chattanooga was the place that he need to be looking for.
+We are super excited about Chattanooga.
+I was on the phone yesterday with an investor and I was telling him that Chattanooga was the place that he needed to be looking at.
 So, any last thoughts from you, Alex, before we send our viewers on their way?

-Alex: Yeah, a couple of things to plug Chattanooga a little bit.
-So I read an article today on forbes.com that Chattanooga was tied for 6 nationwide for cities where jobs are going to be for 2019.
+Alex: Yeah, a couple of things I wanted to mention.
+I read an article today on forbes.com that Chattanooga was tied for 6 nationwide for cities where jobs are going to be for 2019.

-Another thing is that Volkswagen is building a new…a plant specifically for their electric cars that’s going to open, I believe it’s 2022.
-I could be wrong on that but it’s sometime in the next few years.
+Another thing is that Volkswagen is building a new plant specifically for their electric cars that’s going to open, I believe it’s 2022.
+I could be wrong on that date but it’s sometime in the next few years.

-Alex: Yeah, so a lot of potential for a huge influx of people moving to the city for one reason or another.
-So this is a perfect time to get into investing in Chattanooga.
+This means there is a lot of potential for a huge influx of people moving to the city for one reason or another.
+So, this is the perfect time to get into investing in Chattanooga.